Top 25 Examples of Baroque Architecture

 Photo by Rachelle Haun from Wikimedia Commons

-Although the exterior of the church is more refined and austere, the interior of St. Paul’s showcases many of the classical elements of the Baroque Style.
+Although the church’s exterior is more refined and austere, the interior of St. Paul’s showcases many of the classical elements of the Baroque Style.
 There are elaborate frescoes, and gold is used throughout the coffered ceilings and the central dome.
 The tombs of some of England’s greatest national heroes can be found within the cathedral’s crypt.
 Lord Horatio Nelson, Arthur Wellesley the Duke of Wellington, and Sir Christopher Wren himself are all buried beneath St. Paul’s along with many other notable historic figures.

 4. Winter Palace – St. Petersburg, Russia